Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 **Système d’exploitation**

-Vous devez utiliser une version 64 bits de Windows.
-La prise en charge de la version 32 bits du Module Microsoft Azure Active Directory pour Windows PowerShell a expiré en 2014.
+You must use a 64-bit version of Windows.
+Support for the 32-bit version of the Microsoft Azure Active Directory Module for Windows PowerShell ended in 2014.

 Vous pouvez utiliser les versions de Windows suivantes :